This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 - WHY MOVE TO PUERTO VALLARTA AS A DIGITAL NOMAD?

 - WHERE TO EAT IN PUERTO VALLARTA

 - PUERTO VALLARTA DIGITAL NOMAD LIVING: CO-WORKING SPACE

 - PUERTO VALLARTA DIGITAL NOMAD LIVING: WHERE TO STAY

 - GETTING AROUND PUERTO VALLARTA

 WHY MOVE TO PUERTO VALLARTA AS A DIGITAL NOMAD?

 Living at the beach is an obvious reason to move to Puerto Vallarta, but there are other reasons why we stayed as long as we did and why others choose to call Puerto Vallarta home.
 You’ll find a lot of ex-pats are relocating from the USA or Canada to enjoy a few things that Puerto Vallarta offers everyone.

-Affordable housing.
+Affordable housing for Puerto Vallarta digital nomads!
 We met several friends from LA who were paying $3,000+ a month in rent to live in a shoebox.
 In Puerto Vallarta, you can pay anywhere from $500-1000 for an apartment and enjoy plenty of space that is close to the beach!